anamaegkagz/github-slideshow/_posts/0000-01-02-anamaegkagz.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text
+Your text should be written here
-Use the right arrow to go to the next slide!
+Use the left arrow to go back!